shay-te/core-lib/website/docs/article_layers.md

 We will decide upfront of some rules:

-[!POINT] When writing any type of `data-layer` try to put on the hat of one that will pay your data-layer APIs.
+[!POINT] When writing any type of `data-layer` try to put on the hat of one that will use your data-layer APIs.

 1. Data layer will get data internally only from layers beside or below it.
 2. Each layer will be agnostic and will handle error/create custom exceptions/logging/etc.. internally
    To make our layers independent and portable
 3. Keep code/classes/variable/constants where they need to be (WEB container code only in the web layer, DB queries in the DataAccess etc....)

-shay rules to keep code clean.
-1. when you have to add logic to extrnal service. wrap it with your own service.
-2. when there is logic that not related to the critteria of the query. put it in the service

 ## Data Layer:
 <table><tr>